Melvin Dummar: The "Mormon Will"

 After Hughes' death in April 1976, a handwritten will was discovered in the Salt Lake City, Utah, headquarters of The Church of Jesus Christ of Latter-day Saints.
 Though purportedly written by Hughes in 1968, the will had many strange discrepancies.
 It named Noah Dietrich as an executor, despite the fact that Dietrich had left Hughes' employ on bad terms in the late 1950s.
 The will left approximately $156 million to The Church of Jesus Christ of Latter-day Saints; although Hughes had employed many LDS workers, he had never been a member of that church.
 The will also left money to his two ex-wives, Ella Rice and Jean Peters, even though both women had alimony settlements that barred claims on Hughes' estate.
-The will was rife with misspellings, including misspelling the name of Hughes' cousin.
-It called Hughes' famous flying boat, the Hughes H-4 Hercules, the "spruce goose" — a derisive nickname that Hughes had always despised.
-Most oddly, the will left one "Melvin DuMar" of Gabbs, Nevada one-sixteenth of Hughes' estate.
+The document contained numerous spelling errors, including the incorrect rendering of the name of Hughes’ cousin.
+It also referred to Hughes’ renowned flying boat, the Hughes H-4 Hercules, by the nickname “Spruce Goose,” a term Hughes reportedly disliked.
+In addition, Dummar’s name appeared as “Melvin DuMar of Gabbs, Nevada,” and he was designated to receive one-sixteenth of Hughes’ estate.
+The presence of these errors, particularly the misspelling of Dummar’s name, has been cited by some observers as lending a measure of credibility to his claims.